PydPiper/viks_SoftwareGuide/source/python/builtin_logic_loops.rst

   this section more than any other because it is far too easy to nest logic loops that are confusing to read after numerous indents.
-As a suggestion try to limit nested loops to 3-4; not only will it help downstream users pickup your code but the code will also be easier to test.
+As a suggestion try to limit nested loops to 3-4; not only will it help downstream users pickup your code easier but the code will also be easier to test.
 Logic that needs more than 3-4 nested loops should be broken up into separate functions.